Greetings honored 'O and 'El of the Shas'ar'tol Bork'an,

 -A Physsian Strike Team deploying into combat.
 These Physsians are armed with Hardlight Repeaters, and wear the older, bulkier combat armor of the Adakine era.

-In terms of armor, Physsians once used metallic compounds similar to those found in Imperial Carapace armor, but this has been largely superseded by T'au compounds and armor patterns since their alliance.
+In terms of armor, Physsians once used metallic compounds similar to those found in Imperial Carapace armor, but this has been largely superseded by T'au compounds and armor patterns since the alliance.

 Appearance and Climate

-- A Physsian Sae'ta-Khal (Field Captain), utilizing modern equipment
+- A Physsian Sae'ta-Khal (Void-Captain), utilizing modern equipment

-Physsian extremities are also curious, as while their foreclaws, or fingers, mimick human and T'au design, (number four on each hand), their legs end in a set of splayed claws that set in a 2x2x1 pattern, which are often hidden by Physsian pressure-sheath boots, giving outsiders the impression of hooves instead of claws.
-While this makes issues of supply relatively simple thanks to these boots' similar appearance to the T'au hoof, the resulting confusion of inexperienced doctors and medics when faced with this realization had forced a doctrine of medical-segregation when it comes to Physsian combat casualties.
+Physsian extremities are also curious, as while their fore-claws mimick our own in the number of digits, their legs instead end in a set of splayed claws that are displayed in a 2x2x1 pattern.
+They are often hidden by Physsian pressure-sheath boots, giving outsiders the impression of T'au hooves instead of claws.
+While this makes issues of supply relatively simple thanks to these boots' similar appearance to the T'au hoof, the resulting confusion of inexperienced doctors and medics when faced with this realization has forced a doctrine of medical-segregation when it comes to Physsian combat casualties.

 In terms of relationships between the Physsians and the races of the T'au Empire, there is an interesting development.
 Where once an open-minded and welcoming species existed, now resentment blooms, with some species in particular- and is at least common enough that T'au diplomats have acknowledged the need to limit inter-species contact between the Physsians and some specific races.
 Below is a list of major T'au races' relations with the Physsian people.

 As the dominant race in the T'au empire, the Physsians view the T'au with a mix of respect and derision.
-While no Physsian would ever dare be outright hostile to one of the T'au, they privately see the short-lived and young race as naive and belligerent in many respects, as liable to prove themselves capable of galactic conquest as foolish.
-This has led to some friction between the two in field-command operations, seeing as the long-lived Physsian Officers chafe under the command of the younger T'au.
-Fortunately, the clarity of T'au dominance has forestalled any serious incidents, although the number of assignments of particularly outspoken Physsian commanders has curiously shifted towards protection and patrol operations as part of Physsian exclusive forces.
-Whether this is the result of T'au machinations or orders from the Rae'ta Council is unclear.
+While no Physsian would ever dare be outright hostile to one of the T'au, there is some evidence that many see our "short-lived and young race" as "naive and belligerent in many respects", and it is no secret that the Physsians see the T'au as being as liable to prove themselves capable of galactic conquest as suicidally foolish.
+This has led to some friction between our commanders in field operations, seeing as the long-lived Physsian Officers chafe under the command of the younger T'au Shas'O. Fortunately, the clarity of T'au dominance has forestalled any serious incidents, although the number of assignments of particularly outspoken Physsian commanders has curiously shifted towards protection and patrol operations as part of Physsian exclusive forces.
+Whether this is the result of orders from the Rae'ta Council or some other unknown factor is unclear.

 Of any race, the Physsians seem to get along best with that of the Kroot of Pech, their martial origins and clan structure similar in many ways to the Physsian's own ancestors.
 Even the reviled practice of assimilating DNA- while seen as unusual- is accepted by the Physsian people as a part of the Kroot mindset, and combined with their prowess as hunters and fighters has resulted in a large number of Kroot kindreds appearing among the ranks of the Physsian military.